jazzkutya/WavInfoPHP/README.md

 WavInfoPHP
 ==========

-PHP Class for reading basic info of PCM WAV files
+PHP class for reading basic info of PCM WAV files

 Only PCM WAV files are supported.
 May have problems with bit resolutions not multiple of 8 like 20 bit pcm.